ESMCI/cime/doc/source/users_guide/create-a-case.rst

   WAV  = [WW]
   BGC  = optional BGC scenario

-  If CIME is run with ACME prognostic components, the following additional values are permitted:
+  If CIME is run with ACME active components, the following additional values are permitted:
   ATM  = []
   LND  = []
   ICE  = []